 We our 4-H Volunteers!!!!

-4-H'ers rooting on the 2018 Chasing Jefferson Davis Marathon Runners
+4-Her's root'in on the 2018 Chasing Jefferson Davis Marathon Runners -

 What is 4-H?The mission of Georgia 4-H is to assist youth in acquiring knowledge, developing life skills, and forming attitudes that will enable them to become self-directing, productive and contributing members of society.
 This mission is accomplished, through “hands on” learning experiences, focused on agricultural and environmental issues, agriculture awareness, leadership, communication skills, foods and nutrition, health, energy conservation, and citizenship.